redstrate/redstrate.com/content/blog/emudeck-criticism/index.md

 tags:
 - Linux
 - Open Source
+summary: "Ranting about the EmuDeck machine, and the implication of trickle-down funding of projects."
 ---

 So...
 [EmuDeck](https://www.emudeck.com/) announced their first hardware product today, in a new line of "EmuDeck machines".
 I'm not here to talk about this beautiful product that does not exist: